Haruka (citrus): Nutrition

 Haruka is rich in vitamin A and C, and contains smaller amounts of vitamin B1 and beta-carotene.

 Distribution

-It is cultivated in southern Japan, mainly in Ehime and Hiroshima prefectures.
+It is cultivated in southern Japan, mainly in Ehime, Hiroshima and Nagasaki prefectures.
 It is sold in markets in Japan and is exported to Singapore, Taiwan, and Hong Kong.

 Confectionery products

 A flavor of the Japanese candy Puccho is based on the haruka citrus fruit.